Crypto Times Logo Black

 Ripple Judge Delivers Major Blow to Prediction Market Kalshi in NY Gambling Showdown

-Kalshi, a US-regulated prediction market, has suffered a major legal defeat in New York after U.S. District Judge Analisa Torres, the same judge who presided over the closely watched SEC v.
-Ripple Labs case, denied the prediction market operator’s request for a preliminary injunction against the New York State Gaming Commission.
+Kalshi, a US-regulated prediction market, has suffered a major legal defeat in New York.
+U.S. District Judge Analisa Torres, the same judge who presided over the closely watched SEC v.
+Ripple Labs case, has denied the prediction market operator’s request for a preliminary injunction against the New York State Gaming Commission.

 The ruling, filed on July 7 in KalshiEX LLC v.
 Williams (Case No. 1:25-cv-08846), clears the way for the case to proceed to the motion-to-dismiss stage.
 The development was first flagged by sports gaming attorney Daniel Wallach and journalist Eleanor Terrett, who described it as a “major, major loss for Kalshi in the financial capital of the US, with likely knock-on effects on other cases, especially Connecticut and other SDNY lawsuits.”